 How do you sustain improvement, transformation, and success?

-Here are some themes for you to consider:
+Here are some themes for you to consider for ongoing excellence:

-- Context is King.
-Initiatives and enthusiasm are great, but they need to be accompanied by understanding your audience and bringing them with you so they understand what you are trying to achieve and the part you want them to play.
+Initiatives and enthusiasm are great, but they need to be accompanied by understanding your audience and bringing them with you, so they understand what you are trying to achieve and the part you want them to play.
 They need to understand the context.
 One customer was recently thrilled to learn that we would cover 5S in their training course.
-He has been carrying around a 5S card for months, he has been told by his company that it is essential he keeps it with him, but he didn’t know what 5S was!
+He has been carrying around a 5S card for months; he has been told by his company that it is essential he keeps it with him, but he didn’t know what 5S was!

 Be relentless – hard work is the key to success